charliehawley/MP2-PA/README.md

 ## Skeleton
 PAL will appear centrally on the homepage but there will be a resources page and about section on the site to explain the philosophy of PAL and also a disclaimer recommending against using PAL for serious personal use.

+## Bugs
+* Module 1 'What are you thinking of doing?'
+    * Although the text input field is prepopulated with 'I'm trying to...' (in order to force the syntax of the user input) if the user inserts a present participle verb (havING, chargING) where the verb would usually end in 'e', PAL won't append the 'e'.
+The output for these two examples is therefore 'hav' and 'charg' respectively.

+## Out of scope/future features
+* full screen from Module 2

+## Testing

+## Credits

+## Acknowledgements